 Batch debiting allows you to process authorised bank account payments in bulk by uploading a payment file.
-With this payment method you can process bulk payments at the same time outside of our managed scheduling systems.
+With this system you are responsible for obtaining the debit authority's, scheduling, debit amounts, reminders and dishonour handling; we simply process per your instruction.
 You can build your own batch in Pay Advantage, import from an ABA file, or use the Pay Advantage API.

 If you wish to use Batch Debiting you must first contact customer support to enable this option (A separate application is required to enable this facility).
 Batch card processing is only currently available through the API.